icculp/IRS_Scraper/README.txt

-Initially wrote and tested in ubuntu xenial 16.04 with python 3.5.2 Tested in ubuntu 20.04?
-18.04? with python 3.8?
-DO THIS
+Wrote and tested in ubuntu xenial 16.04 with python 3.5.2

 Run chrome_driver.sh to install chrome_driver and the chromium_browser which includes all of the dependecies chrome_driver might need
 Run requirements.txt to install python3 pip packages